 Where do Time Trials take place?

-Time Trials are often held on the open road (such as the one in Tokyo), but they can also be track based events held in velodromes.
+Time Trials are often held on the open road, but they can also be track based events held in velodromes.

 Most Time Trials are held over a fixed distance with courses being either ‘out and back’ or completion of a set number of circuits.